 For data conversion to be effective, there needs to be an understanding of the structure of the file format that you have the data stored in and the format that you want to convert to.
 For most, this sounds like an incredibly daunting task.
 That’s why most people opt for using data conversion software rather than coding a data conversion process manually.

 Example: Both a .txt and .doc file are similar formats in that they both are typically used for storing plain text.
 However, the .doc file structure, unlike the .txt file structure, accounts for formatting and other additional styling information.

 File formats have typically been made to work with specific software programs.
 For example, .doc files were created for Microsoft Word, .dwg for AutoCAD, and .gdb for ArcGIS.
 While the popularity of some file formats has led to other software systems incorporating support for these files, this isn’t always the case.

 This is one of the primary sources and causes of data silos.
-Without having a data conversion process put in place, data silos are somewhat unavoidable when you are using multiple applications that create, analyze, or store your data.
+Without having a data conversion process put in place, data silos are somewhat unavoidable when you are using multiple applications that create, analyze, or store the data.
 This is another reason why most people opt for using data conversion software.
-These programs can help you overcome limitations with compatibility and allow your data to flow freely.
+These programs can help you overcome limitations with compatibility and allow data to flow freely.

 Example: A .shp file (aka. shapefile) is used to display vector shapes (points, lines, and polygons).
 While shapefiles have tabular data for the associated vector shapes, this file is not compatible with other tabular software programs like Microsoft Excel.